ruby-processing/JRubyArt/README.md

 `processing-3.0a11+`

-`jdk1.8.0_51+` can be openjdk with OpenJFX _a separate download works on ArchLinux_ probably safer to go with the Oracle version
+`jdk1.8.0_51+` can be openjdk with OpenJFX _a separate download works on ArchLinux_ probably safer to go with the Oracle version, currently FX2D is experimental but might supplant JAVA2D in the future...

 ### recommended installs (JRubyArt is currently hard-coded to expect them)